Trump back in New Hampshire, 1st event since Biden launch

 New Hampshire is a political swing state, though voters in the state rejected Trump in the 2016 and 2020 general elections.
 It was, however, the first state Trump won in the 2016 Republican presidential primary contest, propelling him into GOP dominance that he maintains to this day.

-The former president made one other visit to New Hampshire earlier this year, stopping in Salem as part of his first appearances on his tlatest White House campaign.
+The former president made one other visit to New Hampshire earlier this year, stopping in Salem as part of his first appearances on his latest White House campaign.

 Credit: AP